tebeka/talks/ep2020/playbook.md

     ...     for line in fp:
     ...         parse_line(line)

-Compare with original line, what the name of the variable (1 bit memory)?

-    >>> %who
-    >>> %whos  # there's also %store, %reset
+Talk on pbb
+    ipdb> ?

-size can be '-' and missing HTTP version
+size can be '-'
-We'll change the status_code & size

     >>> %edit logs.py  # logs2.py
     >>> with lzma.open(log_file, 'rt') as fp: